-This year we will be building upon this cultural strength by breaking ground on a new teaching and performance space: the Arts and Humanities Centre.
+This year we will be building upon this cultural strength by breaking ground on a new teaching and performance space.

 The building will house a 400-seat performance auditorium with space for a 70-piece orchestra, three lecture theatres with a capacity for more than 1,000 students, as well as providing exemplary seminar facilities.

 The University is investing £19.1m in the project, and is seeking an additional £3m in philanthropic donations to fund the development of the auditorium.
 Half of this has already been achieved.